 “Hey, son!
 I hope you liked my little surprise.”

 “I was not expecting to see you here.
 That was a nice surprise, indeed.”

 “I know that our introductory lesson today may have raised more questions than it answered.”

 “Oh, yeah!
 My head is still spinning,” he gasped.

 “I’m glad you liked it,” Jacob smirked.

 “The video about the origin of the universe was fascinating.
 I remember, back in ‘my days,’ studying about something called the ‘Loop Quantum Gravity’ theory, which was a much better explanation for the origin of the universe than the Big Bang Theory.
-But what you guys have presented here today; It’s genius.
+But what you guys have presented here today; it’s genius.
 So beautiful and elegant.
 It is quite humbling to see how far we were from what seems to be the truth.”

 “Yes.
-We all learned a lot since then,” said Jacob
+We all learned a lot since then,” Jacob said.

 “It all makes sense, but still.
 It’s very hard for me to believe this whole ‘creator of the universe’ idea.
 That a super-intelligent being exists and that he is personally interested in the life of insignificant humans to this extent?
 And I think I’m not the only one having a hard time believing.
 You got yourself a tough crowd here, Jacob.”

 “By the way, you really got me with the ‘aliens’ story, didn’t you?”